-Fear of falling may cause social isolation in older adults with vision problemsDecember 11th, 2012 in Ophthalmology /
+Fear of falling may cause social isolation in older adults with vision problemsDecember 11, 2012 in Medicine & Health / Ophthalmology

 A new study published in Investigative Ophthalmology & Visual Science found that between 40 to 50 percent of older adults with visually impairing eye disease limit their activities due to a fear of falling.
 Vision scientists warn that this protective strategy puts seniors at risk for social isolation and disability.